 10.2 The primary contacts for notices to the Certified Supplier and CG&E are the same persons designated in the Certified Supplier Service Agreement.

+Indemnity

+In conjunction with Section 10.2 of the OATT, the party acting as the Transmission Provider, as defined in the OATT, whether it be CG&E or Cinergy Services, Inc., shall at all times indemnify, defend, and save TSA and Certified Supplier harmless from, any and all damages, losses, claims, including claims and actions relating to injury to or death of any person or damage to property, demands, suits, recoveries, costs and expenses, court costs, attorneys fees, and all other obligations by or to third parties, arising out of or resulting from the Transmission Provider's negligence or willful misconduct of any kind while performing its obligations under the OATT.

 IN WITNESS WHEREOF, the undersigned Parties have caused this Agreement to be executed in their names by their respective duly authorized officials, as of the day of , 200 .